 Energy saving appliances

-When choosing energy efficient appliances for your home, look out for the energy ratings label and consider the size of the appliance that you need.
+When choosing energy efficient appliances for your home, look out for the energy ratings label and think about the size of the appliance that you need.

-The European Union (EU) energy label rates products from A to G in terms of energy use, with A being the most efficient and G being the least efficient.
-By law the label must be shown on all fridges/freezers, laundry appliances, electric ovens and light bulbs.
+Energy labels rate products from A to G in terms of energy use, with A being the most efficient and G being the least efficient.

 Energy saving light bulbs